gnosthi/nuggets/README.md

 ### Ansible Tower

 ### Continuous Deployment
+- The dream.

 ### Continous Development

 ### Continous Integration

 ### DevOPs Planning

+### Code Management
+- Reduce idle code wherever possible.

+#### Testing
 - tests should be descriptive of the problem to be solved, not prescriptive of the technology that should be used
+- Part of testing should include a security review.
+- Something isn't urgent unless it is so critical that you can't grab dinner until its fixed.

 ### Git Implementation
+- There's a branch for that.

 ### Git Usage
 - Don't ever use `git add .`